escapegameibk/microcontroller/ECPROTO.md

 This writes the given boolean to the output, OR set's the port to be pulled low in case it is NOT an output, but an input.
 It's response should be a frame with the same action_id and a boolean indicating success.
+It needs 3 params, the firsdt is the id of the register, the second one is the bit and the third one is a boolean indicating the state of the port.

 8. ERROR.
 ID 0x08